 South Carolina defeats Iowa to win the women's NCAA basketball championship

-The South Carolina Gamecocks are national champions, beating fellow top-seed rival Iowa and its star Caitlin Clark 87-75.
+The South Carolina Gamecocks were crowned national women's champions on Sunday, beating fellow top-seed rival Iowa Hawkeyes and star Caitlin Clark 87-75.

 The win gives coach Dawn Staley and her team a third NCAA title, capping a perfect season for the Gamecocks.